By Bill Kohlhaase, Planet Natural

 Nitrogen should always be applied carefully.
 Using fertilizers high in nitrogen on new lawn soils may discourage seed germination while encouraging the growth of weeds.
 After germination, excess nitrogen will encourage blade growth at the expense of a deep root system.
 Frequent applications of nitrogen on established lawns can lead to shallow root growth and an inability to over-winter or survive drought.
 According to the Ohio State University Extension Service, fall and late fall are the best time to apply nitrogen in most areas.
 Spring and summer nitrogen applications of the sort promoted by commercial lawn services lead to disease, rapid growth requiring frequent mowing, shallow rooting, weed encouragement and other problems.

 Potassium is health food for your turf.
 It makes your lawn more resistant to heat, cold, drought, disease and the wear-and-tear from frequent use.
-Again, seaweed and fish emulsions are good suppliers of potassium, as is greensand and some mineral supplements like rock granite.
-Wood ashes have traditionally been used to raise potassium levels in soils but are especially prone to run off and can raise soil pH in the quantities required (wood ash may also contain other toxins).
+Again, seaweed and fish emulsions are good suppliers of potassium, as is greensand and some mineral supplements like sulfate of potash-magnesia (K-Mag).
+Wood ashes have traditionally been used to raise potassium levels in soils but are especially prone to runoff and can raise soil pH in the quantities required (wood ash may also contain other toxins).

 Lawns Love Compost